OctoMind-dev/cli/README.md

 ## Autocompletion

-On macOS and linux you can enable autocompletion by running the following command:
+On macOS and linux you can enable autocompletion by running the following command (works for bash, zsh & fish):
 ```bash
 npx @octomind/octomind install-completion
 ```